Email FacebookTwitterMenu burgerClose thin

 Your life expectancy also plays a part.
 Someone who’s retiring at age 65 and expects to live until age 90 needs enough income to last 25 years.
 But if you’re retiring at 50 with the same life expectancy, your savings need to stretch at least twice as long.

 There are various strategies you can use to minimize your tax liability.
 At the same time, the investment choices you make can influence how insulated your portfolio is against inflation.
 In terms of your retirement income withdrawal rate, 4% has long been the standard rule.
-But if you’re planning to spend several decades in retirement, you may need to adjust your personal withdrawal rate to align with what you’ve saved.
+However, if you’re planning to spend several decades in retirement, you may need to adjust your personal withdrawal rate to align with what you’ve saved.

-Create an Aggressive Savings Plan
+3. Create an Aggressive Savings Plan

 Man who retired at 50